 - Providing transparency.
 Insurance companies must publicly report how premium dollars are spent.

 - Providing rebates.
-Insurance companies not meeting the MLR standard must provide rebates to their enrollees.
+Insurance companies exceeding the MLR standard must provide rebates to their enrollees.
 The rebate may be provided directly to the enrollee or indirectly through their employer.

 A series of quick reference guides, data files, and two fact sheets about the MLR are available as Document Downloads.